Steampunk Nutcracker

 Making the beard and moustache

-I am a very creative person, but I cannot draw to save my life.
-I had a few attempts at drawing on a face and they were all hideous.
-Safe to say drawing is not my thing.
-To get around not being able to draw the face, I decided to try and cover most of the face with accessories.
-I used some Mongolian fur to make him a moustache and beard.
+I’m very creative, but I can’t draw to save my life.
+After a few hideous attempts at sketching a face, I admitted that drawing isn’t my thing.
+To get around it, I covered most of the face with accessories.
+I used Mongolian fur to make a full moustache and beard.

-You can use a comb to part the beard and the moustache.
-Mine was a bit too bushy so I gave it a trim and used hairspray to hold the style in place.
+Use a comb to part the beard and moustache.
+Mine was a bit too bushy, so I trimmed it and set the shape with hairspray.

 Making the drum